 PBS is a membership organization that, in partnership with its member stations, serves the American public with programming and services of the highest quality, using media to educate, inspire, entertain and express a diversity of perspectives.
 PBS empowers individuals to achieve their potential and strengthen the social, democratic, and cultural health of the U.S.

 PBS offers programming that expands the minds of children, documentaries that open up new worlds, non-commercialized news programs that keep citizens informed on world events and cultures and programs that expose America to the worlds of music, theater, dance and art.
-It is a multi-platform media organization that serves Americans through television, mobile devices, the web, in the classroom, and more.
+It is a multi-platform media organization that serves Americans through television, mobile and connected devices, the web, in the classroom, and more.

 PBS is a private, nonprofit corporation, founded in 1969, whose members are America’s public TV stations -- noncommercial, educational licensees that operate 350 PBS member stations and serve all 50 states, Puerto Rico, U.S. Virgin Islands, Guam and American Samoa.

 As America’s largest classroom, PBS is available to all of America’s children – including those who can’t attend preschool – and offers educational media that help prepare children for success in school.
 PBS is committed to bringing the power of media into the classroom - helping educators to engage students in new and different ways.

 At a time when funding for music and arts within our schools is being cut, PBS is helping to keep the arts alive today and for generations to come by ensuring the worlds of music, theater, dance and art remain available to all Americans, many of whom might never have had the opportunity to experience them otherwise.
 During the 2016-'17 season, PBS offered nearly 600 hours of arts and cultural programming, which was watched by close to 110 million people.